 “In 12 months with VictorOps, our mean time to acknowledge came down from four hours to 20 minutes.
 Now we’re three years in, and we’re under two minutes,” Diem says.
 “Each PSCU IT department maintains an on-call schedule.
 VictorOps brought all the managers together with one tool.
 We understand what we’re doing, and we all use the same escalation schedule.
 It drives accountability.”

 Staff members use VictorOps mobility features to perform their support jobs from anywhere.
 “You can interact with the system from your desktop, from a laptop, from an iPad, through your phone,” Diem says.
 “The alerts in VictorOps give you the supporting data from the system [that] alerted.
 You know what went wrong even before you look at the system.”

 PSCU started using VictorOps for its production environment but has extended it also to Quality Assurance and DevOps.
 The organization employs offshore developers in the Asia-Pacific region and India.
 It cannot allow system issues to interfere with productivity.
 Now, PSCU detects performance degradations before they turn into failures.

-Today PSCU has another reason to celebrate: the acquisition of VictorOps by Splunk.
-PSCU has long been a Splunk Enterprise customer, starting with security monitoring and Payment Card Industry (PCI) compliance — a must for financial services.
-PSCU’s security team uses Splunk Enterprise to aggregate and index logs from tools monitoring network and security devices.
-Now, PSCU has decided to push its operational logs into Splunk Enterprise also.
+PSCU has long been a customer of the Splunk platform, starting with security monitoring and Payment Card Industry (PCI) compliance — a must for financial services.
+PSCU’s security team uses Splunk technology to aggregate and index logs from tools monitoring network and security devices.
+Now, PSCU has also decided to push its operational logs into the Data-to-Everything Platform.

 PSCU is expanding its reliance on the Splunk platform with new use cases.
 One issue has been delays in detecting errors in new software releases — a problem solved by VictorOps and the Splunk App for Infrastructure.